 Bezel shape: Octagonal

 Case height: 16.60 mm

 Hands: Steel, gray Superluminova

 Strap: Black leather strap with contrast stitching and gunmetal PVD coated folding clasp

 Crystal: Sapphire, AR-coated

-Case back: Solid, stainless steel with official logo of the 4th Special Forces Helicopter Regiment and an engraved serial number
+Back: Solid, stainless steel with the official logo of the 4th Special Forces Helicopter Regiment and an engraved serial number